“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ optional change of clothes (top + pants)

-Items for Women:
+Items for Women (the essentials):

-◊ 1 – outer shell waterproof/windbreaker jacket
+◊ 1 – lightweight waterproof/windbreaker jacket

 ◊ 1 – hat (floppy or cap)